babylonhealth/android-playbook/README.md

 Android Playbook 📚
 ==================================

 At Babylon, we firmly believe that **transparency** is a core value that should be present in everything we do.
-This public playbook is here to serve as both a guide and reference for the current team, new joiners and for anyone else who want's to learn a little bit more about who are, what we do and how we work.
+This playbook serves as a guide and reference for anyone wanting to learn more about who we are, what we do, and how we work.
 This playbook will continuously be updated as we go, so be sure to check back often!

-## Who are we and what are we currently working on?
+## Who are we and what are we working on?

-There are currently 29 of us in the Android team, but as an Android Engineer you'll be joining a smaller, cross-functional squad made up of Android, iOS, web and backend engineers.
-You'll get the chance to collaborate with designers, product managers and healthcare professionals, tackling complex, exciting problems on a daily basis.
+There are currently 29 of us in the Android guild.
+As an Android Engineer, you'll be joining a smaller, cross-functional squad made up of Android, iOS, web and backend engineers.
+You'll get the chance to collaborate with designers, product managers and healthcare professionals, tackling complex, exciting problems daily.

 You can check who we are and which squads we're working on below.
-By definition, members work on their respective squad, although they are free to work in different squads if the work load justifies it.
+By definition, members work on their respective squad, although they are free to work in different squads if the workload justifies it.

 <br>